Dog Chewing and Biting Behaviors

 It’s important to stop a puppy from chewing through the crate bar due to the risk of injuries.

-The intent of chewing an owner’s hand is usually harmless.
+The intent of chewing and licking an owner’s hand is usually harmless.
 It could be a sign of affection, play, and grooming.

 An underlying health issue may cause dogs to chew their paws and feet.